 5.1.2 Customer focus

-Top management is required to take the lead on demonstrating leadership and commitment to customer focus by ensuring that all applicable statutory, regulatory and customer requirements are determined, well understood by the organization and are consistently met.
-The organization has to determine all the risk and opportunities that can affect the conformity of the product and services or have the ability to affect the enhancement of customer requirement.
+Top management is required to take the lead on demonstrating leadership and commitment to customer focus by ensuring that all applicable statutory, regulatory and customer requirements are determined, well understood by the organization, and are consistently met.
+The organization has to determine all the risks and opportunities that can affect the conformity of the product and services or have the ability to affect the enhancement of customer requirements.
 The associated risk and opportunities must be adequately addressed.
 At all times the focus of enhancing customer satisfaction should be maintained.

 Organizations depend on their customers.
 So it is important that customer relationships be effectively managed.
 Accordingly, you must understand the current and future needs of customers; you must meet their requirements and strive to exceed their expectations.